 Applications will be sent for external review by experts in the field, and then assessed by our Science Committee which will make a recommendation on funding.

-Applicants will be notified in February 2021 whether or not their application for funding has been successful.
+After review, applicants will be notified whether or not their application for funding has been successful.
 This is likely to be in January 2022.
 Applicants may also be asked to respond to questions raised by the reviewers before a final decision is made.

 The final decision on funding will be made by our Board of Charity Trustees, and award of a grant is subject to acceptance of our Standard Grant Conditions.